szelongq/tp/docs/UserGuide.md

       * These fields will find all people who contain the given keywords in their respective fields.
 They are not case-sensitive.
       * The exception is the `p/PHONE` field, which only finds exact matches.

-    * For example, `find p/91234567 e/alice bob r/Admin` will find anyone who satisfies the following 3 criteria:
+    * For example, `find p/91234567 e/alice bob r/Admin` will find anyone who satisfies all the following 3 criteria:
       1. has the phone number 91234567,
       2. whose email contains `alice` or `bob`, and
       3. whose role contains `Admin`.